linonetwo/react-native-postmessage-cat/README.md

 So a default callback is provided, and will log this, this can be safely ignored.

+### Unable to resolve "react-native-postmessage-cat/react-native" from xxx

+Use `import { useRegisterProxy } from 'react-native-postmessage-cat';` instead of `"react-native-postmessage-cat/react-native"`.

 ### reject string

 You should reject an Error, other wise `serialize-error` can't handle it well.